Early French Immersion (JK Entry)

-The entry point to Early French Immersion is Junior Kindergarten.
-It is an entirely online process.
+Applications to the Early French Immersion program are made in November of the year before your child would be starting Kindergarten (It is an entirely online process).
 All communication will be sent via the email address you provide.
 Please check your email regularly, including junk mail folders.

-- Please select the “Non-TDSB Student” option and follow the steps to generate an identification number.
+- For non-TDSB students, please select the “Non-TDSB Student” option and follow the steps to generate an identification number.
 You must then return to the PARS site and follow the application procedure with this number.

-- Once in PARS, please select the Early Immersion Program from the drop-down menu, and complete the application process.
+- Please select the Early Immersion Program (JK) from the drop-down menu, and complete the application process.

-On-time applicants will be offered a placement via the email address you have provided.
-You MUST take action to reserve a spot by the deadline requested when you are offered a placement.
+On-time applicants will be offered a placement online via the email address you have provided.
+You MUST take action to accept this placement by the deadline requested when you are offered a placement.

 Offers of placement will be ongoing throughout the weeks and months following the close of the application period.
 Please check your email regularly, including junk mail folders, and follow any instructions.

-- Placements are made based on the child's primary home address of record prior to the application deadline.
-If the address changes between the application deadline and the fall of the entry year, there is no guarantee of placement in the new area.
+- Placements are made based on the address you provide prior to the application deadline.
+If your address changes between the application deadline and the fall of the JK year, there is no guarantee of placement in your new area.

 About the Program:

-It is not uncommon to receive requests from parents during the school year to move their children from the French Immersion program into the English program.
+On occasion we receive requests from parents during the school year to move their children from the French Immersion program into the English program.
+Students who face difficulty will be provided with support and assistance to be successful in the program.
 Students leaving the French Immersion program are required to return to their local or home school as determined by their home address.